Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Defensively, the Heat are second in the NBA, allowing 109.8 points per contest.
+- The Heat give up 109.8 points per contest, second-ranked in the NBA.

-- The Heat are the sixth-ranked team in the league, conceding 41.9 rebounds per game.
+- On the boards, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the league.

-- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.
+- In terms of assists, the Heat are ranked 14th in the NBA, conceding 25.6 per contest.

 Robert Williams III vs. the Heat